Deploying to the Cloud

 Kitura is built to be Cloud-ready.

-We provide a simple starter project that demonstrates deployment to IBM Cloud, plus a macOS desktop application to aid integration with Xcode.
+We provide a simple starter project that demonstrates deployment to IBM Cloud.

 Additionally, you can use our pre-built Docker image to guide you on how to deploy a container-based Kitura application.

 Specify a version of Swift (optional, but extremely recommended)

 Pushing your application to IBM Cloud will build your application using the latest Swift version supported by the buildpack, which changes periodically.
 Adding a

 .swift-version to your application is a common convention to specify the version of Swift needed for your application.